canonical/kafka-k8s-operator/docs/how-to/deploy/deploy-eks.md

 export JUJU_NAME=eks-$USER-$RANDOM
 ```

-This following examples in this guide will use the location `eu-west-3` and K8s `v.1.27` - feel free to change this for your own deployment.
+This following examples in this guide will use the location `eu-west-3` and K8s `v.1.27`.
+Feel free to change this for your own deployment.

 <details>